Pre-orders coming soon · From Lab to Life, August 2026 · Join the launch list ↗

 The speed did not reflect regulatory absence.
 It reflected a system where filing, security review, and product development had merged into a single sprint years earlier.
 The book is built around scenes like this one.

-So What for Analysts Three Takeaways
+So What — For Analysts

-1. 01
+01

 Retire both narratives.